 Especially for kids, when you get back to Bridge Road continue on the pathway, instead of crossing the bridge, which will turn into a wide gravel path.
 You’ll soon end up at West Canmore Park playground.
 Kids can play while parents can enjoy the incredible scenery.

 For an especially hot summer day, visit Quarry Lake.
-This small lake has a nice 1 km loop around it plus a small beach where kids can play.
+This small Canmore lake has a nice 1 km loop around it plus a small beach where kids can play in the water.
 Quarry Lake is a fun place to stand up paddle board in Canmore.

 Quarry Lake parking fees: Effective May 14, 2021 visitors will have to pay to park at Quarry Lake.
 Quarry Lake paid parking will be in place the entire year, seven days a week from 7am to 10pm.
 In peak season, parking at Quarry Lake will cost $20 for 4 hours ($10 for 4 hours in non-peak season).

 While technically in Kananaskis Country, but only 17 km from Canmore, is the very popular and kid-friendly Heart Creek trail.
 Hikers follow the path of the gently flowing Heart Creek into the belly of a dramatic mountain canyon, filled with large evergreen trees and boulders on the canyon floor.
 The best part of hiking Heart Creek trail for kids is crossing fun, little wooden bridges over Heart Creek time-and-again.

 Every Canmore adventure should end at the popular Canmore Ice Cream Bus.

 Check out our other favorite Canmore ice cream spots!

 Kananaskis Country, or K-Country as you’ll also see it referred to as, is made up of several provincial mountain parks to the west and south-west of Calgary.
 Kananaskis borders Canmore and Banff National Park.
 Kananaskis is also home to even more incredible outdoor recreation in the area.